enriquecatala/whisper-diarization/README.md

 ./convert_mp4_to_mp3.sh /path/to/video /path/to/audio
 ```

+## Prompts to get summary from the output

+### Prompt for Summary to Save in Your Notes

+---Please provide a comprehensive summary of the meeting, including the main points discussed, key decisions made, action items assigned, and any important deadlines.
+Highlight any critical insights or strategic directions mentioned during the meeting.
+Additionally, include any follow-up actions required and the responsible parties.

+### Prompt for Summary to Share with Participants

+---Please provide a concise summary of our meeting for distribution to all participants.
+Include the main topics covered, key decisions made, action items assigned, and respective deadlines.
+Highlight any important insights or agreements reached.
+Ensure that the summary is clear and actionable for all attendees.

 ## Known Limitations
 - Overlapping speakers are yet to be addressed, a possible approach would be to separate the audio file and isolate only one speaker, then feed it into the pipeline but this will need much more computation
 - There might be some errors, please raise an issue if you encounter any.